WLCB/archive/pages/Bios/LouiseWhitelock.md

 ## Louise Clarkson Whitelock (1851-1928)
 <div style="float: left;padding-right: 30px;padding-bottom: 15px;"><img src="https://wlcb.github.io/archive/assets/img/LouiseWhitelock.jpg" alt="Louise Clarkson Whitelock"></div>

-Louise Clarkson Whitelock was born in Baltimore in 1851, and was a founding member of the Woman’s Literary Club of Baltimore.
-She was an active member from 1890-1897.
-Whitelock’s publications were mostly poetry, specifically books of children’s poems.
-She had a very active publishing career under the name L. Clarkson between 1877 and 1898, and her poetry was advertised and endorsed in magazines like Publisher’s Weekly.
-Whitelock was also a very talented artist, illustrating her own books and raising her daughter to be an artist in her footsteps.
-Whitelock died in 1928.
+Louise Clarkson Whitelock was born in Baltimore in 1851, and had published many works under the name L. Clarkson for more than twenty years before maryying lawyer and city politician George Whitelock in 1895.
+Whitelock was a founding member of the Woman’s Literary Club of Baltimore and an active member through the first decade of the twentieth century.
+Whitelock illustrated her books of children's poetry with her own illustrations; she also published several volumes of short stories on more adult themes.

 ### Relation